RealTreasury/business-case-builder/docs/TEST_DASHBOARD_FLOW.md

 1. **OpenAI connectivity** — verifies API key configuration.
 2. **Portal integration** — checks the content portal connection.
 3. **RAG health** — ensures the retrieval index is available.
 4. **Run Diagnostics** — executes the integration tests defined in `tests/run-tests.sh` and stores the latest results.
+Tests may take up to two minutes to finish.

 Developers can use the dashboard to quickly confirm environment health or trigger the test suite directly from the admin area.